 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.
 The Company's Chief Operating Decision Maker ("CODM") is its Chief Executive Officer.
-The CODM allocates resources and evaluates the performance of the Company at the consolidated level using information about its revenues, gross profit, income from operations, and other key financial data.
+The CODM allocates resources and evaluates the performance of the Company at the consolidated level using the Company's consolidated net income.
+In addition, the CODM is provided with certain segment assets, primarily those that impact liquidity, as well as certain significant expenses.
 All significant operating decisions are based upon an analysis of the Company as one operating segment, which is the same as its reporting segment.
+Refer to Note 2, Segment Information, for further information regarding the Company's segment disclosures.